Top Middle East podcasts that should be on your radar

 Key figures about the state of podcasts in the Middle East

-There have been over 334K online mentions of podcasts in the Middle East since Feb 2019
+There have been over 404K online mentions of podcasts in MENA since April 2019

 The demographic engaging in online conversations about podcasts in the Middle East is 64% male, 36% female

-55% of the conversation around podcasts in the Middle East is in Arabic and 36% is in English
+55% of the conversation around podcasts in the Middle East is in Arabic and 34% is in English.
+Other languages being used in the regional online conversation are French, Portuguese, Spanish, German, Czech, Indoneisan, and Thai respecitvely.

 91% of regular podcast listeners in the UAE trust podcasts more than other traditional forms of media